maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Max) go over this quickly as it was mentioned recently
+> (Noah) go over this quickly as it was mentioned recently

 ## Request interceptor